 The set of 16 prints that Lt.
 Colonel Hanlon brought back was made by prominent printmakers in Yan'an.
 In that era, prints were be given as souvenirs to foreign visitors to the Communist base area.
 Professor Tang is familiar with these works of art and the practice of printmaking during this period.
 After learning about the extraordinary story, which Lt.
 Colonel Hanlon told in vivid detail in a self-published book called China Walk, Professor Tang decided to help the Hanlons find a permanent home for these prints.

 In early 2017, based on information provided by Professor Tang, Fudan University Library in Shanghai reached out to Ms. Deborah Hanlon and the two parties quickly arrived at an agreement.
-In April 2018, a special exhibition will be held in Shanghai to display these rare and storied prints, along with documents and archival materials about "My Assam Dragon."
-The exhibit will also include a short video, a portion of which will document the transfer of the prints that took place on September 30, 2017, in Park City, Utah.
+In April 2018, a special exhibition was held in Shanghai to display these rare and storied prints, along with documents and archival materials about "My Assam Dragon."
+The exhibit also included a short video, a portion of which documents the transfer of the prints that took place on September 30, 2017, in Park City, Utah.

 In teaching undergraduate as well as graduate courses on modern Chinese culture, such as ASIAN 261 and ASIAN 585, Professor Tang regularly incorporates visual arts, including woodblock prints, as course material and objects for analysis and appreciation.